Biden touring Marshall Fire scene: What we know about Friday’s visit - NewsBreak

 President Joe Biden will be welcomed by Gov. Jared Polis and Congressman Joe Neguse when he touches down on Friday ahead of his trip to the area devastated by the Marshall Fire, which presumedly claimed two lives only a week ago.

-The record-setting fire sparked on Dec.
-30 and resulted in the burning of more than 6,000 acres and nearly 1,100 structures across Superior, Louisville and unincorporated Boulder County in under a day.Debris removal program set up for Marshall Fire-affected residents as toxic dangers linger in aftermath
+The record-setting fire sparked up on Dec.
+30 and resulted in the burning of 6,000 acres and nearly 1,100 structures across Superior, Louisville and unincorporated Boulder County in under a day.Debris removal program set up for Marshall Fire-affected residents as toxic dangers linger in aftermath

 In addition to speaking, the president is expected to meet with families who lost their homes and the local elected officials who have been ceaselessly spearheading recovery efforts.